unimarkup/specification/Frontend_Reference.md

 A bullet or numbered list may become a definition list, if `...` is set after a space in a list entry heading.
 Any none-white-space character must be set between the start of the list entry and `...`.
 Multiple paragraphs may be set as with other list elements.
 The content on the left of `...` is called **definition term** and the content on the right **definition description**.
-The option term only allows inline elements.
-The option description allows all Unimarkup elements.
+The term and description only allow inline elements.
+However, all Unimarkup elements are allowed for the entry body.
 It is also possible to set a **definition class** directly after `...` by surrounding it with `--`.
 The definition class only allows inline elements and at least one space must come after the closing `--`.

 **Usage:**